lumue/getdown/README.md

 ## what is it ?

 Getdown is a webapplication to simplify downloads from various filehosting sites.
+It is basically a http frontend to run youtube-dl remotely.

-Since [youtube-dl]() is used to perform the actual downloading, a large number of downloadsites is supported. you can find a list of supported filehosters [on the youtube-dl site](https://rg3.github.io/youtube-dl/supportedsites.html)
+Since [youtube-dl](https://rg3.github.io/youtube-dl) is used to perform the actual downloading, a large number of downloadsites is supported. you can find a list of supported filehosters [on the youtube-dl site](https://rg3.github.io/youtube-dl/supportedsites.html)

 ## how do i use it?